 Black History Month (February) is often something that is recognized at school, but is your family doing anything to celebrate or discuss it at home?
 Literature, food, music and art are fabulous ways to expose children to different cultures and experiences.
 Plus, early exposure to a variety of books and characters helps develop acceptance and understanding at a young age.
-If you haven’t started diversifying your family’s bookshelf, consider doing so this month.
-Here are 14 ways to celebrate Black History Month.
+If you haven’t diversified your family’s bookshelf yet, that's a great place to start.
+Kids need to see book characters of different backgrounds and ethnicities regularly—not annually.
+Here are 14 more ways to celebrate Black History Month.

 Do some research as a family about the Underground Railroad and Harriet Tubman.
 Then construct your own bowtie quilt square with paper.

 - Read children’s books that feature Black characters.

 Ezra Jack Keats was an award-winning author and illustrator who believed all children should see themselves in books.
 Some of his beloved classics include:

 - The Snowy Day

 - Read children’s books that teach something about Black history, such as Henry’s Freedom Box by Ellen Levine (ages 4–8) and The Other Side by Jacqueline Woodson (ages 5+).
 Find more books about Black history HERE.